About7Sharks/htmxSite/README.md

 You will need deno installed on your machine.
 You can install it [here](https://deno.land/#installation).

 If you have a repo of markdown files you can change the utils.ts file to point to the correct github user and repo.

+To deploy with deno deploy set the host env to the correct url.
 ## 📝 Usage
 ```bash
 cd htmxSite